 As per Environment and Social Management Framework (ESMF), in DBOT contract, after the award of work, the selected contractor may need to update the ESAMP based upon the detailed design of the Project and shall prepare a site specific ESAMP.
 This is the Contractor's Environmental and Social Assessment (C-ESA) study for the DBOT portion of proposed Project.
-The primary objective of the assignment is to ensure that the linked infrastructure of proposed STP project complies with the safeguards for environmental and social compliance while carrying out the construction and precommission operations and maintenance work.
+The primary objective of the assignment is to ensure that the linked infrastructure of proposed STP project complies with the national and international policy frameworks and safeguards for environmental and social compliance (as per IFC Performance Standards 2012; IFC General EHS Guidelines (2007) including Industry Sector Guidelines for wastewater treatment plant; and applicable national and international laws, regulations, standards pertaining to environment, health, safety, social and labour in India) while carrying out the construction and pre-commission operations and maintenance work.